Introduction

 Some cancers, particularly lung cancer, breast cancer, or blood cancers, can increase calcium levels.
 They may release hormone-like substances that pull calcium from the bones into the bloodstream.
 In advanced stages, cancer-related hypercalcemia can be severe and requires urgent medical attention.

 When your body loses too much water, the calcium in your blood becomes more concentrated.
 Chronic dehydration can also strain kidney function, making it harder to regulate calcium.
-Staying hydrated is an easy but powerful way to maintain healthy calcium balance.
+Staying hydrated is an easy but powerful way to maintain a healthy calcium balance.

 Prolonged inactivity or bed rest, especially in older adults or those recovering from major surgery, can lead to calcium being released from bones.
 This is because bones naturally remodel in response to movement, and without activity, bone calcium may leak into the bloodstream.